-Greece power grid operator LAGHE depts to electricity traders lead to export cut off25.
-June 2012. / News Serbia Energy
+Greece power grid operator LAGHE depts to electricity traders lead to export cut off, News Serbia Energy

 Power traders in at least four countries have reduced or halted electricity exports to Greece due to non-payments, helping to force market prices sharply higher in a potential blow to struggling industries and raising the risk of blackouts during the tourist season.